Quasiparticle spectra of mixtures of dipolar and non-dipolar condensates at zero and finite temperatures: Infinite pancake regime and HFB approximation

-We consider a quasi-one-dimensional regime by neglecting the radial trapping frequencies and enhancing the axial confinement, thereby creating a highly flattened, infinite pancake-shaped geometry with uniform radial density~\cite{parker_09,xi_11}.
+We consider a condensate mixture by neglecting the radial trapping frequencies and enhancing the axial confinement, thereby creating a highly flattened, infinite pancake-shaped geometry with uniform radial density~\cite{parker_09,xi_11}.
 In this limit, the Poisson equation reduces to ${\partial^{2} \phi}/{\partial z^{2}} = -\, n_{c}(z),$ and the dipolar interaction simplifies to a contact-like form, $\Phi_{dd}(z) = 2 U_{1}\, \varepsilon_{dd}\, |\psi_{1}(z)|^{2}.$ In this particular geometry, the uniform radial density results in vanishing non-local radial dipolar terms.
 In such highly flattened pancake condensates, the dipolar contribution to the mean-field interaction reduces entirely to a local term~\cite{parker_08,lee_22}.
 The Heisenberg equation of motion for the Bose field operator is given by

 where $V_{k}(z) = m_{k} \omega_{kz}^{2} z^{2}/2$ is an external harmonic trapping potential and $U^{\rm eff}_{1} = (1 + 2\varepsilon_{dd})U_1$.
 The effective interaction modifies the critical intercomponent scattering length of phase separation~\cite{xi_11}.
+It is worth noting that the $\varepsilon_{dd}$ varied from $-0.5$ to $0.5$ in the present work.
+The minimum value $\varepsilon_{dd} = -0.5$ leads to zero effective interaction $U^{\rm eff}_{1}$.
+Therefore, the system remains stable and does not collapse for the choice of $\varepsilon_{dd}$, and a beyond mean-field Lee–Huang–Yang (LHY) correction~\cite{petrov_15,petrov_16} is not included.
 Under the Hartree-Fock-Bogoliubov (HFB) approximation, the field operator can be expressed as the sum of the mean-field and the fluctuations over it, $\hat{\Psi}_k (z,t) = \psi_k (z) + \hat{\varphi}_k (z,t)$ with $k=1,2$ as the species index.
 Here, $\psi_k$ represents the ground state condensate wave-function and $\hat{\varphi}_{k}$ is the fluctuation operator that incorporates quantum and thermal fluctuations at zero and finite temperatures, respectively.
-The equation of motion for the condensates is given by the coupled generalized Gross-Pitaevskii equations, given as
+The equation of motion for the condensates is given by the coupled generalized Gross-Pitaevskii equations (GPEs), given as

 where $\tilde{n}_{k} = \langle\hat{\varphi}^{\dagger}_{k}\hat{\varphi}_{k}\rangle$ is the density of the excited non-condensate population and $n_{k} = |\psi_{k}|^{2} + \tilde{n}_{k}$ is the total density of the $k$th component.
 The equation of motion of the fluctuation operator for the first and second species is